 The KENDA system (Schraff et al., 2016) implements for the COSMO model the LETKF scheme described by Hunt et al. (2007).
-In this implementation, the method is fully four dimensional, that is all observations collected during the assimilation window contribute to determine the analysis and the related model equivalents are computed using the prognostic variables at the proper observation time.
+In this implementation, the method is fully four-dimensional; that is, all observations collected during the assimilation window contribute to determining the analysis and the related model equivalents are computed using the prognostic variables at the proper observation time.
 To avoid spurious long-distance correlations in the background error covariance matrix, analyses are performed independently for each model grid point taking into account only nearby observations (observation localization).
 Observations are weighted according to their distance from the grid point considered using the Gaspari-Cohn correlation function (Gaspari and Cohn, 1999).
-In the present work, two different values of the Gaspari-Cohn localization length-scale are employed for conventional and radar observations: 80 km for the former, 16 km for the latter (as done by Bick et al., 2016).
+In the present work, two different values of the Gaspari-Cohn localization length scale are employed for conventional and radar observations: 80 km for the former, 16 km for the latter (as done by Bick et al., 2016).

-The limited size of the ensemble, combined to the assumption of a perfect model made in the LETKF scheme, leads to an underestimation of the background and analysis variances (e.g. Anderson, 2009) and, as a consequence, the quality of analyses is negatively affected.
-To address this issue, KENDA provides some techniques to enlarge the spread of the ensemble (for a complete description of each of them refer to Schraff et al., 2016).
+The limited size of the ensemble, combined with the assumption of a perfect model made in the LETKF scheme, leads to an underestimation of the background and analysis variances (e.g. Anderson, 2009) and, as a consequence, the quality of analyses is negatively affected.
+To address this issue, KENDA provides some techniques to enlarge the spread of the ensemble (for a complete description of each of them, refer to Schraff et al., 2016).
 Here, multiplicative covariance inflation (Anderson and Anderson, 1999) and the relaxation to prior perturbation (RTPP; Zhang et al., 2004) are employed.
-The former consists in inflating the analysis error covariance by a factor ρ greater than one which is estimated following Houtekamer et al. (2005).
-The latter lies on the relaxation of the analysis ensemble perturbations towards the background ensemble perturbations by replacing at each grid point the analysis perturbation matrix in ensemble space \mathbf{W}^a by where I is the identity matrix and $\alpha_p = 0.75$ (see also Harnisch and Keil, 2015).
+The former consists in inflating the analysis error covariance by a factor $\rho$ greater than 1 which is estimated following Houtekamer et al. (2005).
+The latter lies on the relaxation of the analysis ensemble perturbations $\mathbf{x}i^a - \overline{\mathbf{x}}^a$ (where $\mathbf{x}i^a$ is the analysis for the ith member and $\overline{\mathbf{x}}^a$ is the analysis ensemble mean) towards the background ensemble perturbations $\mathbf{x}i^b - \overline{\mathbf{x}}^b$ , that is, where $\alpha_p = 0.75$ (see also Harnisch and Keil, 2015).
 Another approach provided by KENDA to account for model error is the additive inflation.
 It consists in adding random noise with mean 0 and covariance Q to the analysis ensemble members, where Q is the model error covariance matrix (Houtekamer and Mitchell, 2005).
 Since Q is not known, it is assumed to be proportional (by a factor smaller than 1) to a static background error covariance B (Mitchell and Houtekamer, 2000).
-At the present time, this method is not employed.
+In the present work, additive inflation is not employed.